rakuten-ads/Rakuten-Ads-iOS/doc/bannerads/README.md

 The banner view can be indicated to arbitrary size and ignores the orginal size.

 ### disableBorderAdjustment
-By default, RUNA SDK does a size adjustment to adapt some ad content with borders.
+By default, RUNA SDK does adapt the size of some ad content with borders.
 This is will create a 1px margin edge area between ad content view and its container view.
 Set property `disableBorderAdjustment` to false to disable this default behaviour.